sllumpk1124/GIF-Search-Website-Project/README.md

 ## Thank You!

-Thank you for taking the time to explore my GIF Search Website!
+Thank you for taking the time to explore my GIF Search Application!
 I hope you found it interesting and enjoyable.
 Your interest and support mean a lot.

 If you have any suggestions, feedback, or would like to contribute to the project, feel free to reach out.
 I appreciate your involvement and look forward to any future collaborations.